Keep option in single absence shift

 We're now counting the cost of a virtual shift in the statistics in Schedule and Base schedule for all cost variables:

-In this first iteration, we won't give any visual indication in schedule/base schedule if there is a virtual shift on a particular day.
+In this first iteration, we won't give any visual indication in the schedule/base schedule if there is a virtual shift on a particular day.

 Read more about Virtual shifts here.